 A great pillow should support your head and align your spine

 Proper spinal alignment is critical for waking up feeling refreshed.
 You should be able to rest your head on a pillow and have it support the natural curve of your neck and spine.
-A foam pillow is great for this because it can mould foam into specific shapes designed to promote spinal alignment.
+A foam pillow is great because it can mould foam into specific shapes designed to promote spinal alignment.

 Choosing A Pillow Material